 The Perth Wave Energy Project is the world’s first commercial-scale wave energy array that is connected to the grid and has the ability to produce desalinated water.
 The project will also deliver Carnegie’s first power revenues through the sale of green electricity to the Department of Defence for HMAS Stirling, Australia’s largest naval base located on Garden Island in Western Australia.

 The Perth Wave Energy Project uses Carnegie’s 100% owned and invented CETO wave energy technology.
 The CETO Unit – which consists of a fully submerged buoy (a Buoyant Actuator [BA]) that is tethered to a pump on the seabed, is used to harness the enormous energy present in the ocean’s waves.

 The CETO BA oscillates in harmony with the ocean’s waves, transferring energy through a tether (a marine grade rope) and causing a pump to extend and contract.
 The pump pressurises fluid which is then sent onshore through a subsea pipeline.

 Once onshore the high-pressure fluid is used to operate an off-the-shelf hydroelectric power plant.
 The resulting low-pressure water is then returned offshore in a closed loop system.

-The power produced by the Perth Wave Energy Project is clean renewable energy that reduces the reliance on fossil fuels.
+The power produced by the Perth Wave Energy Project reduces the reliance on fossil fuels.

 This clean energy is purchased by the Australian Department of Defence, as part of a landmark power purchase agreement.
 It is generating Carnegie’s first revenues and is a significant step forward in commercialisation of the CETO wave energy technology.
 The agreements signed between Carnegie and the Australian Department of Defence also highlight the growing interest of international defence organisations in increasing their renewable energy mix and improving energy security.